Set Worthy Goals

 Annual Goal Planning

 Every year, usually in the “dead time” between Christmas and New Year’s, I sit down and think about the bigger buckets of things I want to accomplish in the next year.
-Sometimes these change as the year evolves, but in reality they tend to stick
+Also, I take a long, hard look at my life versus the Big Rocks.
+And set some priorities for the year ahead.

 How Do You Find Your Goals?

-So, if you’ve gone through the list of worthy goals above and find yourself lacking clear inspiration or ideas, how do you come up with some good goals?
+So, if you’ve gone through the list of worthy goals above and find yourself lacking inspiration or ideas, how do you come up with some good goals?
 How do you live a life less ordinary?

 I think one things that has worked well for me is trying to systematize introducing new things into my life.
 Here’s what I do.
 YMMV.